givenm/diffapp/README.md

 •	Cyclic relationships in original or modified should be taken into consideration when calculating and applying diffs
 Reason: Ran out of time to finally implement this but ths is done by using tail recursion.

-# Numbering of results needs some more debugging to make it work.
+# Numbering of results needs some more debugging to make it work properly